zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FIFTEEN.md

 "I want Fang," said Malfoy quickly, looking at Fang's long teeth.

 "All right, but I warn yeh, he's a coward," said Hagrid. " So me, Harry, an' Hermione'll go one way an' Draco, Neville, an' Fang'll go the other.
 Now, if any of us finds the unicorn, we'll send up green sparks, right?
-Get yer wands out an' practice now -- that's it -- an' if anyone gets introuble, send up red sparks, an' we'll all come an' find yeh -- so, be careful -- let's go."
+Get yer wands out an' practice now -- that's it -- an' if anyone gets in trouble, send up red sparks, an' we'll all come an' find yeh -- so, be careful -- let's go."

 The forest was black and silent.
 A little way into it they reached a fork in the earth path, and Harry, Hermione, and Hagrid took the left path while Malfoy, Neville, and Fang took the right.